WhiteAbeLincoln/gatsby-transformer-remark-frontmatter/README.md

 # gatsby-transformer-remark-frontmatter

 Allows querying Markdown frontmatter fields as markdown.
-Currently only works on top-level string typed keys in the frontmatter, but support for string fields in objects or lists can be added if people ask for it enough or someone submits a pull request.
+Works for all string keys in frontmatter, including those that are under lists, as long as you can [define a GraphQL schema](https://www.gatsbyjs.com/docs/reference/graphql-data-layer/schema-customization/).

 ## Install